-The Detroit 67 Project and its centerpiece, the Detroit 67 Exhibition, will cover a period of 150 years.
-We will look back 100 years – from 1917 to today and forward 50 years to 2067 and use an understanding of our collective history to inform and define our future.
+The Detroit 67 Project and its centerpiece, the Detroit 67 Exhibition, covers a period of 150 years.
+We look back 100 years – from 1917 to today and forward 50 years to 2067 and use an understanding of our collective history to inform and define our future.
 Those who engage with Detroit 67 will be able to better understand the events leading up to July, 1967, where we are today, and connect to efforts that are moving Detroit forward.

-The Detroit 67 Project will:
+The Detroit 67 Project has:

 The Detroit Historical Society is engaging thought leaders, community partners, the business, non-profit and policy community, residents of all backgrounds, experiences and generations from across the region to be part of this comprehensive effort.

 We are engaging community members in a number of ways.
 Hundreds of individual perspectives will help us tell this story – from people who were active community members in Detroit during 1967 to people with no direct recollection of what occurred.
 To ensure their stories are collected and preserved forever, a key part of our project is the creation of the largest collection of oral histories ever amassed on this subject, that will be universally accessible through an on-line digital database.
 These stories then form a unique and indispensable resource for the development of the Detroit 67 Exhibition.

 Individuals are also sharing their expertise and their experiences as we develop our exhibits and programs.
 For example, we have engaged local and national scholars and diverse community members as partners with our curatorial and exhibit development teams to be sure the history we tell is comprehensive, complete and balanced.